The Blades of Karik

 I wanted to capture the sense of a story being told within a larger world, and it helped that what was originally supposed to be a short, stand alone story shoved it’s way into the mythology and fantasy world I’ve spent the last decade piecing together.

 By the time Dragon was sent in for publication several new characters had elbowed their way in and demanded to have their stories told.
 Karik and Revik Wyrdmaster among the most notable.
-The king Ulric, the subject of an earlier poem I wrote, managed to squeeze his way into the story, even if only briefly.

 I am also working on Oath Bound, a story based on the historical figure of Queen Asa, the mother of Halfdan the Black.